hira-ayub/MechaCar_Statistical_Analysis/README.md

 Null: MechaCar shows similar city and highway fuel efficiency to the AutoRUs based on cylinder class.
 Alternative: MechaCar show a higher city and highway fuel efficiency to the AutoRUs based on cylinder class.

 To perform these tests a sample of fuel efficiency by cylinder class needs to be gathered for AutoRUs.
-T-tests should then be completed to show the variance for the populations as a whole.
+T-tests should then be completed to show the variance for the populations.
 The test should then be run by cylinder class to gather even more specific data to provide to the consumer.
 The metrics should be publicly available for MechaCar as well as the AutoRUs.